sfu-dis/FPTree/README.md

 ## Important information before installation
-FP-Tree use Intel Threading Building Blocks (oneTBB) for concurrency control.
+FPTree use Intel Threading Building Blocks (oneTBB) for concurrency control.
 The default retry threshold for oneTBB is only 10 for read write mutex.  <br/>
-1. To achieve better scalability, we are using customized TBB library for FP-Tree (which is also the approach taken by the original author). <br/> Here are the steps to generate libtbb.so:<br/>
+1. To achieve better scalability, we are using customized TBB library for FPTree (which is also the approach taken by the original author). <br/> Here are the steps to generate libtbb.so:<br/>
 	* Clone oneTBB from github (https://github.com/oneapi-src/oneTBB.git)<br/>
 	* Modify the read/write retry from **10 to 256** in ***oneTBB/src/tbb/rtm_mutex.cpp*** and ***oneTBB/src/tbb/rtm_rw_mutex.cpp***<br/>